sunh5/ECE434/hw06/ReadMe.md

 # PREEMPT_RT
 The four images for latencies measurement are in the file, which show the latencies with and without load in RT and non RT kernel.
 I used the led makefile and the makefile I wrote in last homework for the load.
-We can see clearly from images, RT kernel doesn't have bounded latencies.
+We can see clearly from images, RT kernel only have little and shorter bounded latencies than nonRT kernel.